 If you're looking for a comforting, nourishing, and pantry-friendly meal, this vegetarian enchilada casserole checks all of those boxes.

-Enchilada casserole reminds me of a cross between enchiladas and lasagna because, unlike enchiladas which are rolled up, enchilada casserole uses layers of corn tortillas.
+Enchilada casserole reminds me of a cross between black bean enchiladas and lasagna because, unlike enchiladas which are rolled up, enchilada casserole uses layers of corn tortillas.
 Each layer is stacked with corn tortillas, a tofu and black bean filling, and cheese.

 Jump to:

-- Easy to customize: This recipe is similar to my black bean enchiladas because it is really easy to customize and is great for picky eaters.
+- Easy to customize: This recipe is similar to my sweet potato black bean enchiladas because it is really easy to customize and is great for picky eaters.
 Feel free to add in extra vegetables like mushrooms, carrots, or zucchini.

 Ingredients